‘The Eyes of Texas’ is here to stay, UT says. So is the fight over its roots.

 Months later, the song remains a postgame tradition in Austin.
 And while school officials insist that athletes aren’t required to sing it, the pressure on them appears here to stay, too.

 Herman is gone.
 Newly-hired football coach Steve Sarkisian, in his introductory news conference, told reporters: “We’re going to sing that song, we’re going to sing it proudly.”
-And on Tuesday, the university published a 58-page report determining that the song is not “overtly racist” and encouraging students to “participate” with the tradition.
+And on Tuesday, the university published a 58-page report determining that the intent of the song is not “overtly racist” and encouraging students to “participate” with the tradition.

 University of Texas president Jay Hartzell, who commissioned the report, had already pledged to keep the song.
 He tasked the committee of faculty experts, students and archivists not with determining the tradition’s fate but with uncovering its history, he told reporters on Monday.
 If the committee unearthed new and damaging information about “The Eyes of Texas,” he might have reconsidered, he said.
 But it didn’t.